Reframing Timeless Style

 "The ideal of making a lasting impression influences

 dressing well inspires positive emotion and

 Our Limited Edition Handmade Ties are a collective items, which has the production number on the branded woven label, to express the idea of individuality above conformity.

 A spark came when Shaun was trying to buy a tie for a very important occasion.
 He could not find the right tie anywhere.
-So he decided to make his own.
+So, he decided to make his own.
 He deconstructed some of his vintage tie collections and drew upon his own style preferences to create a modern pattern, which he turned into a tie for himself.
-It took two-and-a-half years of perfecting the craftsmanship of ties before he was satisfied enough to wear them himself.
-Friends took notice and wanted their own bespoke ties, too.
+It took two years of perfecting the craftsmanship of ties before he was satisfied enough to wear them himself.
+Friends took notice and wanted their own bespoke ties too.

 Shaun launched his first range of ties in February 2013, which was inspired by, and is a tribute to, his late Grandfather, Alvin Gordon.
-Shaun thought: if Alvin was alive today, how would he revamp his wardrobe of well-worn suits and white shirts?
+With the concept of creating a collection, where he could continue to refresh his style if he were alive today.

 Shaun Gordon graduated from London College of Fashion in 2004, where he honed his skills in design, pattern-cutting, dressmaking and tailoring.
 His fascination with turning 2-D formats into 3-D form processes became the focus of his work and his career as a designer expanded from there.
 He has worked for various well-known brands including Henri Lloyd, Timberland and Turnbull and Asser.
 Shaun has also consulted for bespoke products for Knightsbridge tailor Edward Sexton, and his own self-named brand has continued to grow alongside the demand for British-made luxury goods.
 Other collaborative projects have been with Glenfiddich Whiskey and Penhaligon's with renowned photographer Garcon Jon (Johnathan Daniel Pryce).